 Day 12 Back tracked a few kilometers to see the Hórreo at Carnota, biggest in world, bought hats to replace those left at home.
 Then to Noia where we walked around and had an ice cream and we went to a possible pitch in Santiago but having looked at it we didn't want to overnight there.
 We went to Bertamirans aire instead which was noisy.
 Very hot.

 Day 13 8th May.
 We caught bus to Santiago which was an adventure.
 Very cheap at €1.5 for 8km but timetable online didn't match timetable at bus stop and neither matched reality.
-It was seemingly very disorganised, especially at the three storey bus station in Santiago where there are no timetables or bay allocations on the ground floor where the buses are, and with two different companies doing the trip and having different ticketing systems it was stressful.
+It was seemingly very disorganised, especially at the three storey bus station in Santiago where there are no timetables or bay allocations on the ground floor where the buses are, and with two different companies doing the trip and having different ticketing systems (tickets sold on the top floor) it was stressful.

 Walked 1 km to Cathedral.
 Lots of scaffolding marred the view of the building, lots of tourist tat on sale in and around the Cathedral but it was an exciting old town.